GorBEEa/DADA2/README.md

 (You can also download the repository from the [Github server](https://github.com/GorBEEa/DADA2)).

-The directory `dada2/` will be copied to your computer.
+The directory `DADA2/` will be copied to your computer.
 It contains the following files and subdirectories:

 - README.md: this readme file.
 - `scripts/`: where all scripts are located.
 - `data/`:
     - `logs/`: all log files will be dumped here.
     - `raw/`: it contains a vanilla dataset, initially.
 It will contain your data.
-We recommend that instead of copying it, you use symlinks pointing to its original directory.
-You can easily create a symlink like this: `ln -s /my/original/data/*fastq.gz data/raw/`.
+We recommend that instead of copying it, you use soft links pointing to its original directory.
+You can easily create a soft lynk by running the script `soft_links_raw_reads.sh` placed within the folder like this: `./soft_links_raw_reads.sh /my/original/data/`.
     - `dada2/`: where output files from `DADA2` are written.

 For everything to work properly, all scripts have to be submitted from the root directory of your project (`dada_guidelines/` in this case).